TheBakaRem/TouhouRPC/README.md

 ## Supported games
 - Touhou 06 - Embodiment of Scarlet Devil
+- Touhou 08 - Imperishable Night
 - Touhou 11 - Subterranean Animism
 - Touhou 15 - Legacy of Lunatic Kingdom
+- Touhou 16 - Hidden Stars in Four Seasons
 - Touhou 17 - Wily Beast and Weakest Creature

 More games will be supported in the future.